 Dental disease has become the number one health problem for both dogs and cats.
 Just as in humans, there can be serious consequences to poor dental health for our pets!
 The negative effects of dental disease don’t stop at the mouth.
 Once the bacteria penetrate the gums, they enter the bloodstream.
-The bacteria can then spread throughout the body, causing damage wherever they settle.
-The kidneys, liver and delicate edges of the heart valves are particularly vulnerable to bacterial invasion.
+The bacteria can then spread and cause damage throughout the body,

-Because your pet will not “open wide”, this procedure is done under anesthesia, which allows us to do a much more thorough cleaning under the gum line, which is where most of the real problem is located.
-Our anesthetics are chosen with your pet’s utmost safety in mind, and we perform routine blood work before anaesthetizing to ensure your pet will undergo the procedure safely.
+Because your pet will not “open wide”, this procedure is done under anesthesia, which allows us to do a much more thorough cleaning under the gum line, which is where the real problem is located.

 When our pets reach the age of seven, they are considered senior, and like humans, benefit from increased monitoring of their health.
 When one considers that an animal ages approximately seven years to our one, it is like they see a doctor only once every seven years!
 Because most of the chronic diseases we see in senior pets are progressive, early recognition and treatment (including diet, supplements and/or medication) are key to disease management and progression, resulting in a longer lifespan for our beloved pets.